konveyor/enhancements/enhancements/pv-resizing/README.md

 #### Size conversions

 The requested capacity in a Persistent Volume Claim either follows standard SI notation or their power-2 equivalents as specified [here](https://github.com/kubernetes/community/blob/master/contributors/design-proposals/scheduling/resources.md#resource-quantities).
 The `df` command on the other hand only follows the SI notation.
 It is important for the controller to accurately convert all sizes from-to / to-from Kubernetes and `df` units.
 The conversion code should be absolutely bug free and tested for all posssible sizes.

+#### Handling updates to volumes post creation of MigPlan

+It is possible that the volumes may be resized after the migplan was created.
+Since _MigPlan_ is reconciled once before running a migration, it is possible to add a warning condition on _MigPlan_ whenever a change is detected in the volume capacity after user made the selection.

+The change can be handled in two ways:
+1. MigPlan can be marked "Not Ready" and we can force user to make the selection again
+2. Migration can proceed by choosing a maximum of the following values:
+  - Previous capacity confirmed/selected by the user
+  - New calculated adjusted capacity

 ### Risks and Mitigations [Omitted]